-As of 1st October, there are 184 digital/online Fun Palaces this weekend.
+As of 1st October 2020, there were 184 digital/online Fun Palaces planned for the annual weekend.
 If you want to join in online, you can either check on the map (yellow pins) or download this excel doc with all of their listings to see where they took place.
 We will update this map with 2021 Fun Palaces once sign-ups open in April.

 Make a digital Fun Palace!

 We’ve updated our map to be clear which Fun Palaces are happening offline and which will take place in cyberspace.
 If you’re planning to hold a digital event as part of Fun Palaces weekend, simply register to Make a Fun Palace, tick the digital box and you’ll show up with a yellow pin on the map.

 You’ll need to add an address to appear on the Fun Palaces map – either your home address, or a more generic address for your town or city.

 Be sure to write “Digital” or “Online” in the title of your Fun Palace, so that people know it’ll be happening online.

 Lots of useful ideas from how best to stream your Fun Palace on social media to dementia-friendly online tools.

 Digital ideas to try …